rachakondanarendra/StudentManagementSystem/README.md

     age INT
   );

-## Import the Project into Eclipse and Run:
+## Import the Project into Eclipse and Run
 **Open Eclipse IDE.**
 **File > Import > Existing Projects into Workspace > Select the cloned repository folder.**
   **Configure Apache Tomcat in Eclipse.**